moves-rwth/storm/documentation/installation/installation.md

 will build and run the tests.

-In case of errors, please do not hesistate to [notify us](documentation/installation/troubleshooting.html#file-an-issue).
+In case of errors, please do not hesitate to [notify us](documentation/installation/troubleshooting.html#file-an-issue).